Praqma/praqma-RD/vault/README.md

 # Vault

+**PLEASE SEE OUR SERVER REFERENCE INSTALLATION in https://github.com/Praqma/vaultReference**

 [Vault by HashiCorp](https://www.vaultproject.io/) is a pretty cool for managing secrets.
 Something we all need a tool for these days with full automation of our infrastructure and when we script everything.